 They have a spacious interior as well as a rear outdoor patio area overlooking the river.
 I had a great time here, meeting some local gay guys and laughing with a funny drag queen who was hanging out by the entrance.

 Zurich Gay Clubs & Parties

 Heaven Club is a hugely popular Zurich gay and queer club venue right in the center of the city.
-They’re popular for high-energy drag-themed parties and events.
+It’s popular for high-energy drag-themed parties and events.
 Heaven always has awesome live performers and DJs.
 I highly recommend a visit.

 King Kong Party